 Regional is defined as a professional creative activity such as recital, workshops, master classes, or presentation of papers at a regional convention of a professional music organization.
-It may also be defined as a professional/creative activity outside of Arkansas but not of sufficient scope to be considered as national.
+It may also be defined as a professional/creative activity outside of Arkansas but not of sufficient scope to be considered a national or international level activity.